 Obsession with Obedience

 A final issue I’ll mention is an obsession with obedience.
 Like community or tradition, obedience is not bad and I am not advocating disobedience – Jesus asks us to “keep [his] commandments” (John 14:15).
 Reducing Christian discipleship to obedience can lead to a lot of activity, but it seems to often fail to lead to the activity Jesus calls for.
 Paul warned that “no [one] is justified by the law in the sight of God” (Gal 3:11) and that “by the deeds of the law there shall no flesh be justified” (Romans 3:20).
-We can’t obey our way into heaven; perhaps because an obsession with obedience so often brings with it judgement of those who act or think differently.
+We can’t obey our way into heaven; perhaps because an obsession with obedience so often brings with it the judgment of those who act or think differently.

 Jesus’ parables expertly teach this.
 Luke says Jesus addressed his parable of the publican and sinner to “[people] which trusted in themselves that they were righteous, and despised others” (Luke 18:9):

 Two men went up into the temple to pray; the one a Pharisee, and the other a publican.
 The Pharisee stood and prayed thus with himself, God, I thank thee, that I am not as other men are, extortioners, unjust, adulterers, or even as this publican.
 I fast twice in the week, I give tithes of all that I possess.

 And the publican, standing afar off, would not lift up so much as his eyes unto heaven, but smote upon his breast, saying, God be merciful to me a sinner.

 Jesus’ conclusion seems counter-intuitive to an obedience only mindset:

 I tell you, [the publican] went down to his house justified rather than the [Pharisee]: for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.
 (Luke 18:9-14)